-With several contractors on site new to these requirements, NRL drew on their extensive expertise to work in partnership with multiple subcontractors on-site to ensure full compliance management for workers on the Category 1 site.
+With several contractors on site new to these requirements, NRL drew on their extensive expertise to work in partnership with multiple subcontractors to ensure full compliance management for workers on the Category 1 project.

 NRL’s clients were mainly engaged with the construction and erection of the fuel silos on the project.
 This was a critical part of the project and a new area within the engineering construction industry.
 This therefore created a challenge with identifying and securing the skilled labour required to complete the work competently, given the lack of industry recognised qualifications.